nikolaosfragkoulis/Gaming/README.md

 ```
   Insights Provided:

-  Question 1: Top 5 players by goals (and shots) per league and season.
+  Question 1: Top 5 players with most goals (and shots) per league and season.
   Question 2: Analysis of corner-related goal statistics by half.
   Question 3: La Liga team performance with rolling averages for shots on target.
   Custom Insight: Comparison of team performance at home versus away.